UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_03.md

 - Restart your notebook kernel
   - By doing this, you would make sure that the Python engine is fresh and does not contain any variables, functions, etc. Sometimes, you might define a variable and then delete the cell containing that piece of code.
 If someone else runs your notebook, they will run into error.
 Make sure your notebook contains everything it needs to run properly by restarting your kernel, and testing everything fresh!
-  - To restart the kernel, go to the "Kernel" menu and choose "Restart Kernel..."
+  - To restart the kernel, go to the "Kernel" menu and choose "Restart Kernel...", or click the "Restart the kernel" button in your notebook's toolbar (shown with a circular arrow icon).

 - After restarting, run all cells from the top
   - This way, you would be sure that your out-of-order executions do not affect the reproducibility of your code.
   - To run all cells from the top, go to the "Run" menu and choose "Run All Cells"

+You can do the above two steps; namely, restarting and running all cells, in one go: just click the dedicated button in your notebook's toolbar as shown in the screenshot here on the right.

 It's not a bad idea to explore other similar options in the "Kernel" and "Run" menus.
 For example, it's also possible and sometimes helpful to run a notebook from the top, but up to a selected cell, or run a notebook beginning from a selected cell.